bradbell/xrst/test_rst/literal_cmd.rst

 The xrst literal command has the following difference:

 #.
-If the *display_file* is not specified, the current input file is used.
+If the *display_file* is not specified, the current
+   :ref:`begin_cmd@Page File` is used.
 #.
+If the *display_file* is the current :ref:`template_cmd@Input File` ,
-The *start_after* and *end_before* in the command are not considered
-   a match for the corresponding text.
-This makes it possible to put the command above the text when *display_file* is the current input file.
+   the *start_after* and *end_before* in the command are not considered a match for the corresponding text.
+This makes it possible to put a literal command in the same file as the text it will display.
 #.
 It is an error for there to be more than one copy of each *start_after*
    or *end_before* in the *display_file* (not counting the copy in the command when the display file is the current input file).
    This makes sure that the intended section of *display_file* is displayed.
 #.
 It is possible to specify multiple sections of a file using
    the start after and end before patterns.
-(These automatically get converted to line numbers in a sphinx literalinclude directive.)

 .. index:: tokens